MobilityData/mobility-database-catalogs/CONTRIBUTING.md

 2. Contribute the representations needed for your operation under `tools.representations`.
 3. Contribute the helpers needed for your operation under `tools.helpers`.
 4. Contribute the constants needed for your operation under `tools.constants`.
-5. Contribute the unit tests for every function or operation you added.
+5. Contribute the unit tests for every function or operation you added after [running tests locally](#how-to-run-tests-locally).

 ## Coding style
 "Sticking to a single consistent and documented coding style for this project is important to ensure that code reviewers dedicate their attention to the functionality of the validation, as opposed to disagreements about the coding style (and avoid [bike-shedding](https://en.wikipedia.org/wiki/Law_of_triviality))."